More information from KC Health:

 CITY OF ISSAQUAH

-Following @KCPubHealth's new emergency measures, several Issaquah facilities will be closed to walk-in customers until further notice, starting March 12.
-We remain available during regular business hours at 425-837-3000 or via email.
+While some front counters/facilities are closed to in-person customers until further notice, they are available during regular business hours at 425-837-3000 or via email.

 ISSAQUAH PARKS & RECREATION